Office Location

 608 West 12th Street, Suite B Austin, TX 78701

-contact@wm-attorneys.comA witness is someone who has the authority to testify in a criminal case – and in particular, at a criminal trial.
+legalassistant@wm-attorneys.com 512-369-3737 get directionA witness is someone who has the authority to testify in a criminal case – and in particular, at a criminal trial.
 The state prosecutor may call a witness, such as a police officer or an eyewitness, in order to satisfy their legal burden of proof in the case.
 Similarly, a defense attorney may call one or more witnesses at trial in support of a legal defense.
 But, Can a Witness be Charged with a Crime?

 Tampering with a witness is a very serious criminal charge in Texas.
 If the accused individual commits this offense, they may face heavy penalties upon conviction, including jail time.
 However, a witness who knowingly testifies falsely or unlawfully in order to obtain a financial benefit could also be subject to a criminal conviction and penalties.
 Witnesses could also be subject to perjury charges if they knowingly make a false statement while testifying under oath.